 Understanding how listeners and speakers represent contexts and possible messages for verbs and events is a puzzling problem.
-In noun-referent studies, participants (listeners or speakers) need simply note the number of entities in contexts and the features that discriminate between them (e.g. Stiller, Goodman, & Frank, 2015). set can be much larger than the number of visible referents: when there are three potential agents and four patients, there are twelve possible events, more if there verb consideration: the listener might have to guess at likely relations between girl and apple, and even if the action is ongoing(e.g., a girl swinging a bat and hitting a ball towards the outfielder; cf. Gleitman, 1990; Kline, Snedeker, & Schulz, 2016).
-These perspectives might differ in argument structure a listener might to consider argument sets: an agent and patient, an agent, theme, and recipient, and so on. n the real world many referents, especially humans, (e.g., hugging), and some possible referent will permit different interactions due to either selectional restrictions or real-world knowledge.
-We may be able to use the current paradigm to address features of like these: if a speaker learns that wugging can be performed by animals but not people, will they take this information into account when designing utterances for a partner who does or doesn’t know this restriction?
-How far do parallels extend?
+In noun-referent studies, participants (listeners or speakers) need simply note the number of entities in contexts and the features that discriminate between them (e.g. Stiller, Goodman, & Frank, 2015).
+For sentence level meanings, the set can be much larger than the number of visible referents: when there are three potential agents and four patients, there are twelve possible events, more if there multiple verbs are consideration: the listener might have to guess at likely relations between girl and apple, and even if the action is ongoing there may be multiple choices: verbs refer to particular event perspectives rather than pointers to actions (e.g., a girl swinging a bat and hitting a ball towards the outfielder; cf. Gleitman, 1990; Kline, Snedeker, & Schulz, 2016).
+These perspectives might differ in argument structure; a listener might need to consider multiple argument sets: an agent and patient, an agent, theme, and recipient, and so on.
+Furthermore, in the real world many referents, especially humans, can play many roles (e.g., agent and patient of hugging), and some possible referent pairs will permit different interactions due to either selectional restrictions or real-world knowledge.
+We may be able to use the current paradigm to address features of argument structure communication like these: if a speaker learns that wugging can be performed by animals but not people, will they take this information into account when designing utterances for a partner who does or doesn’t know this restriction?
+How far do parallels between messages about object identity and propositions about the world (event descriptions) extend?
 Which of the complexities of sentence-level predictability do speakers and listeners fold into their models of communicative context?
 Understanding the dynamics of utterance production in these contexts will further our understanding of how even adults calculate and use informativity to accomplish our communicative goals.

 References